You should visit these blogs/sites. I'm constantly learning from these places. They combine experience, education, and research, so we don't have to.

 IGF-1

 Apart from regulating somatic growth and metabolic processes, accumulating evidence suggests that the growth hormone (GH)/insulin-like growth factor-I (IGF-I) axis is involved in the regulation of brain growth, development, and myelination.
 In addition, both GH and IGF-I affect cognition and biochemistry in the adult brain.
-Some of the effects of GH are attributable to circulating IGF-I, while others may be due to IGF-I produced locally within the brain.
+Some of the effects of GH are attributable to circulating IGF-I, while others may be due to IGF-I produced locally within the brain.reference

 Insulin-like growth factor I (IGF-I) is central to the somatotropic (growth hormone) axis.
 It promotes tissue growth and continues to have anabolic effects in adulthood.
-Accumulating evidence from the last decade, however, reveals that circulating levels of IGF-I also significantly affects cognitive brain function
+Accumulating evidence from the last decade, however, reveals that circulating levels of IGF-I also significantly affects cognitive brain functionreference

 I found the hypothesis within this article to be a bit fascinating.